iancraz/ANC-Implementation/README.md

 # Active Noise Cancelling Implementation

 Nowadays, active noise cancellation is applied in the most diverse contexts, from industry to medicine and consumer products.
 This research work refers to the different noise cancellation systems commonly used.
 In addition, it analyzes the different adaptive algorithms that can be used for the implementation of these systems.
-The [Paper](https://github.com/iancraz/TP4---Investigacion/blob/master/Paper.pdf) (in Spanish) emphasizes the Broadband Feedforward cancellation system both in its practical aspects and in its implementation.
+The [Paper](https://github.com/iancraz/ANC-Implementation/blob/master/Paper%20English.pdf) emphasizes the Broadband Feedforward cancellation system both in its practical aspects and in its implementation.
 Its implementation is explored with the FxLMS algorithms and its recursive FxLMS algorithm variant, FxRLS.

 # Table of contents